Hawaiʻi: A Place Where East Meets West

 Proceeds from this fundraiser will support the historic preservation, maintenance and operations of the Palace and grounds.

 Dine, drink, mingle, shop, and show off your muʻu at this historic Palace, which is even more stunning at night!

 Where East Meets West, this year’s theme pays homage to the influence of the Chinese throughout Hawaiʻi’s history.
 Guests are encouraged to wear muʻumuʻu with Chinese or Asian elements, designs, and patterns.
 All are invited to wear their finest holokū, muʻumuʻu, and aloha attire.

 Hānaiakamalama, Queen Emma Summer Palace, 2913 Pali Hwy., Honolulu, HI 96817

-Doors Open at 5:00 PM, entrance and check-in will be in the front of the Palace.
+Doors Open at 4:45 PM, entrance and check-in will be at the top of the driveway.

 Parking we encourage carpooling and rideshare services such as Uber and Lyft.
 There will be no parking at Hānaiakamalama, nor at the adjacent Nuʻuanu Valley Park.
 Off-site parking will be available for guests.

 Free Shuttle Service is available between the off-site parking lot and Hānaiakamalama.

 This year’s fashion show will feature specially curated muʻumuʻu DeStash Hawaii and The Muʻumuʻu Library, showcasing designs influenced by Chinese, Japanese, and local culture.
 You won’t want to miss viewing these unique garments on the runway in one place for one night only!
 Modeling the curated collection are former Chinese Chamber of Commerce Narcissus Courts!